carolyn-wang/Flixster/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 I found it difficult to get the Youtube API to connect properly.
 I was able to pass in the movie ID through a parcel and to parse the trailer URL from the Youtube API, but I had trouble sorting out when exactly to call the videos endpoint.
-My video URL would never be updated and my default trailer would always play.
-I'm still currently debugging this.
+I ended up debuggin this with the TAs and it turned out that I was calling my methods in the wrong order.

 In addition, I had trouble getting the .gitignore files to actually ignore my secrets.xml files (which contained my API keys).